-ANNA KENDRICK (Alice) has a variety of accomplishments that
+ANNA KENDRICK (Poppy) has a variety of accomplishments that

-showcase her impressive range of talent.
-She was the lead in Pitch Perfect 2,
+showcase her impressive range of talents.
+She was notably the lead in Pitch

-which broke the record as the highest grossing musical of all time.
-The song
+Perfect 2, which broke the record as the highest grossing musical of all time.

-"Cups," which she performed in the first Pitch Perfect, went multi-platinum, and
+The song Cups, which Kendrick performed in the first Pitch Perfect film, went

-was one of Billboard's top songs of 2013.
+multi-platinum, and was one of Billboards' top songs of 2013.
+Kendrick has

-which she starred opposite Olivia Wilde and Ron Livingston, Summit Entertainment
+starred opposite Olivia Wilde and Ron Livingston; Summit Entertainment's

 intense crime-drama, End of Watch, opposite Jake Gyllenhaal.
 Kendrick was also

-acclaimed film Up in the Air, directed by Jason Reitman, for which she earned an
+film Up in the Air, directed by Jason Reitman, for which she earned an Oscar

-Oscar nomination for Best Supporting Actress, and was honored by The National
+nomination for Best Supporting Actress, and was honored by The National Board of

-Board of Review for Best Supporting Actress and by the MTV Movie Awards for Best
+Review for Best Supporting Actress and by the MTV Movie Awards for Best Breakout

-Breakout Star.
-Kendrick also earned nominations from the Critics' Choice Movie
+Star.
+Kendrick also earned nominations from the Critics' Choice Movie Awards,

 Kendrick notably starred in Picturehouse's Rocket Science, directed by Jeffrey